In celebration of Father’s Day, we look at more than 50 U.S. Olympian fathers whose children also competed for Team USA.

 Gymnast Wayne Young competed at Montreal 1976.
 His son, Guard Young, won the silver medal in men’s team gymnastics at Athens 2004.

 Rower Robert Zagunis competed at Montreal 1976.
-His daughter, Mariel Zagnuis, is a four-time Olympic fencer and won the gold medal in women’s individual saber at Athens 2004 and Beijing 2008.
+His daughter, Mariel Zagnuis, is a five-time Olympic fencer and won the gold medal in women’s individual saber at Athens 2004 and Beijing 2008.
 Mariel Zagunis also was the U.S. flagbearer at the London 2012 Opening Ceremony.